adityakode/Cryptography/README.md

 - UTXO stands for "Unspent Transaction Output".
 Bitcoin uses the UTXO model to keep track of user balances.
 - Ethereum and EVM chains use the account model to keep track of user balances.

+For Merkle Tree Data Structure in Blockchain : [Click Here](https://www.linkedin.com/posts/aadit-palande-839a8b22a_blockchain-cryptocurrency-bitcoin-activity-7016400048452169728-1Dne?utm_source=share&utm_medium=member_desktop)

+Merkle Proofs :

+- A merkle proof confirms specific transactions represented by a leaf or branch hash within a Merkle hash root

+# Patricia Merkle Tries

+Important Ethereum Block Properties :

+- State Root
+- Transaction Root
+- Receipt Root

+Trees in Ethereum :

+- Ethereum makes use a data structure called a radix trie also referred to as a Patricia trie or radix tree and combines this data structure to form Patricia Merkle Tree.

+- Patricia Merkle Trees is a data structure that stores key-value pairs, just like hash table.
+It allows us to verify data integrity and the inclusion of a key-value pair.

+# Introduction to Ethereum

+What is Ethereum?

+- It is an open source, globally decentralized computing infrastructure that executes programs called smart contracts.

+Properties of the Ethereum Computer :

+- Ethereum = Truly Global Singleton : Not located at one location

+- Censorship Resistance : No one can govern Ethereum Computer

+- Ethereum = Ubiquitous and Accessible

+- Natively Multi-User

+- It is Verifiable and Auditable